Table of Contents Show

 What is a Special Assessment in NYC?What is a Special Assessment in NYC?

 An individual assessment is when a board typically levies these charges to pay for a significant project or repair.
 While no one likes to pay extra, you should understand the Board’s options and why they are undertaking this one.
 Nasty surprises await condo and co-op buyers who don’t do a little detective work.

 An Assessment BushwhackingAn Assessment Bushwhacking

 Typically This is particularly true in cities like New York.
-Where a large percentage of the housing stock made of condo and co-op properties.
+Where a large percentage of the housing stock is made of condo and co-op properties.
 New York, in particular, is prime territory for assessment bushwhacking because it has a lot of aging buildings, many in need of costly repairs.

 A Board’s Basic OptionsA Board’s Basic Options